Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 This means that on the libtest side of things you just keep track of textures by an int which is simple and straightforward.
 With the createText code I am just having black as the color of the text.
 I will probably at a later date add the ability to change the color, mostly likely with an enum for various colors.
-This is beyond the scope of the current project though so later date won't be in this post.
 Anyway with this we are halfway to the goal of displaying an image.

 &nbsp;&nbsp;&nbsp;We do have a bit of a thing now to decide.